ZoeIML/ruby-on-rails-playground/README.md

 Using the console to demonstrate the above

-# Folder Key:
+# Folder Contents:
-- `blotter` A folder that acts as a blotter / notebook to play with different aspects of Ruby.
+- `blotter` blotter / notebook to play with different aspects of Ruby.
-- `-practice` Folders being used to practice each aspect of Ruby before putting them together.
+- `-practice` used to practice aspects of Ruby
-- `practice-presentation` Folder containing run-throughs of the code used for the presentation - time/date of run through - included
+- `practice-presentation` run-throughs of code to be used in the presentation
-- `presentation` Folder containing final run-through template and blank file to present from
+- `presentation` final run-through template, code demo outline slide, blank file for demo

 # Future:
 Keep using this repo as a playground for Ruby